intel-analytics/ipex-llm/python/llm/example/CPU/PyTorch-Models/Save-Load/README.md

-# BigDL-LLM Save/Load Low-Bit Model
+# Save/Load Low-Bit Models with BigDL-LLM Optimizations

 In this example, we show how to save/load model with BigDL-LLM low-bit optimizations (including INT8/INT5/INT4), and then run inference on the optimized low-bit model.